Or how to look cooler with htop

 If you’ve ever wondered what do those weird colors on CPU and memory usage bars mean, the answer is under your F1 button.
 Here you can see how, for example is actual used RAM marked and how are cached files.

-Additional options that htop offers also can be found here.
+You can find additional options that htop offers.
 We’ll return to them.

 By default the top part of htop looks more or less like this.